ARWL2016/ps-webpack-eames-2/README.md

 1. To deploy without webpack-dev-server, put bundle.js in the public folder and in `index.html` link relatively to it.
 2. It may be easier to configure the output.path to public so that this happens automatically
 3. We can also define paths without `path.resolve`.
 We can use `path: __dirname,` to reference the current folder (ie the root) and `filename: './public/bundle.js'`.
 See https://github.com/ARWL2016/react-timer/blob/master/webpack.config.js.

+####JQuery Plugin
+1. See `webpack-jquery.config`.
+Here, `jquery`  is installed as a dependency, so the library is in `node_modules`.
+2. JQuery should be added as a global.
+For this purpose, we use plugins rather than loaders.
+Hence, `index.html` has no jquery link
+3. In `webpack.config` require webpack
+4. Define a plugin property by calling `webpack.ProvidePlugin` and define aliases for jquery
+5. Nb.
+The webpack library will be included in the bundle